george-hawkins/boto-experiments/README.md

 Command line options
 --------------------

 The `run_manager.py` script that creates and manages the render job takes various arguments.
-The only mandatory one is `.blend` file to render.
+The only mandatory one is the `.blend` file to render.
 If you don't e.g. specify a start and end frame then the values already set in the `.blend` file are used.

 Arguments:

 * `--blender-home` - the home directory of you local Blender installation, e.g. `~/blender-3.2.0-linux-x64`.
 * `--start`,`--end` and `--step` - the start and end frame of the animation and the step between frames (usually one).
-* `--frames` - alternatively, a comma separated list of frames can be specified, e.g. `2, 3, 5, 7, 11, 13, 17, 19`.
+* `--frames` - alternatively, a comma separated list of frames can be specified, e.g. `2, 3, 5, 7, 11, 13, 17`.
 * `--samples` - the number of samples per pixel.
 * `--ec2-instances` - the number of EC2 instances to start.
 * `--disable-interactive` - disable the prompt where the details of the job can be double-checked before the EC2 instances are started.